19 Dec 2019

 overrideUserInterfaceStyle = .dark // .light

-iOS 13 dark mode brings with it a unique stress-free way to use a smartphone.
-Perhaps we’ll see a future where dark mode replaces the default mode with the whiter backgrounds.
+The latest version iOS 13 dark mode takes with it a unique way to use an iPhone.
+Perhaps we will see a future where iOS 13 dark mode replaces the default mode with the white color backgrounds.